walkingriver/Angular-Apprentice/chapters/08-A10Dance--The-Demo-App.md

 -   A Student Detail page

-We'll implement a side navigation menu to enable easy navigation between the home and student roster pages.
+We'll implement a side  menu to enable easy navigation between the home and student roster pages.
 Together, we'll explore how the menu is built using Material's sidenav component, and how navigation is configured to move from page to page.